-This sidebar is a supplement to The Clay Mystique
+This sidebar is a supplement to Paula Wolfert and the Clay Pot Mystique

-My friend, Turkish food writer Ayfer Ünsal, brought me to Beypazari, a town about half an hour out of Ankara, which is famous for its guvec preparation.
+My friend, Turkish food writer Ayfer Ünsal, brought me to Beypazari, a town about half an hour out of Ankara that is famous for its güveç preparation.
 The mayor himself greeted us.
-He proudly told me that his recipe was so good he’d patented it!
-Later I heard that the townspeople joked that those who followed their own recipes felt they had to close their kitchen curtains lest the mayor find out.
+He proudly told me that his recipe was so good, he’d patented it!
+Later, I heard that the townspeople joked that those who followed their own recipes felt they had to close their kitchen curtains, lest the mayor find out.

-One of the most popular guvecs is a thick summer dish of lamb cooked slowly with a variety of late summer vegetables: eggplant, tomatoes, beans, okra, and peppers.
+One of the most popular [versions of] güveç is a thick summer dish of lamb cooked slowly with a variety of late summer vegetables: eggplant, tomatoes, beans, okra, and peppers.
 An important rule of the dish is that no water or stock be added; the meat and vegetables are sufficient to contribute just the right amount of moisture.

-Traditionally, a guvec was prepared at home and then sent out to a commercial bakery for cooking in a wood-burning oven.
+Traditionally, a güveç was prepared at home and then sent out to a commercial bakery for cooking in a wood-burning oven.
 The finished dish was returned to the household on the cushioned head of a delivery boy.
-Today most guvecs are both assembled and cooked at specialty bakeries with wood-fired ovens and then delivered in panel trucks.
+Today, most güveçler are both assembled and cooked at specialty bakeries in wood-fired ovens, and then delivered in panel trucks.

 excerpted from Mediterranean Clay Pot Cooking, by Paula Wolfert, copyrighted and used by permission of the publisher, Houghton Mifflin Harcourt.